tmobile/jest-jsdom-browser-compatibility/docs/BLOG.md

 So we want to migrate our tests from Karma + Jasmine to Jest.

 However, the headless browser of Jest is not the real browser, it is based on the [JSDOM](https://github.com/jsdom/jsdom), and it has still some compatibility issues.
-In this project, we explored all the compatibility issues and summarize them as a comparison Matrix.
-It will be a good reference for anyone who wants to migrate tests to Jest.
+In this project, we would like to explore all the compatibility issues and summarize them as a comparison Matrix

+## The Problem

+JSDOM is the core of the headless browser environment of Jest.
+JSDOM is a pure-JavaScript implementation of many web standards, notably the WHATWG DOM and HTML Standards, for use with Node.js.
+Generally, JSDOM is albe to emulate enough of a subset features of a real browser.
+However, some of the features are still not supported by JSDOM and might bring false results of our test.

+## The solution

-In this project, we provided 65 test cases, each test case provides a stand-alone in Angular 7 to demonstrate the compatibility issues of JSDOM.
+Hence, we want to explore which features are not supported by JSDOM and have compatibility issues.
+This project is aiming at this.
+In this project, we provided 65 test cases with sample code in Angular to demonstrate the compatibility issues of JSDOM.

-# Prerequisite

-- Node 8+
-- NPM or yarn
-- Git
-- Safari, Chrome, Firefox

-# How to run each test case
+The code of each test case is a stand-alone Angular application, you can follow the `README.md` file in the source code of each test case to deploy and run it.

-1. Click the link in the following comparison matrix to see the source code of each test case.
+The following comparison matrix shows the details of each test case.
-2. Follow the README of the test case source code to run the test.

-# Test Case Comparison Matrix

 |  Test Case  |  Description  |   Jest (JSDOM)  |  Karma (Chrome (R))  |   Karma (Safari (R))  |   Karma (Firefox (R))  |  References   |
 |:-----------|:----------------|:--------------:|:-----------------:|:------------------:|:-------------------:|:---------------|